Eyepatch-13/fashion-lens/README.md

 ## Feedback and Dataset Access

-If you have any feedback or want access to the dataset, please reach out to us at toran.jain@daffodilsw.com
+If you have any feedback, please reach out to us at toran.jain@daffodilsw.com